-Weeks since injury Rehabilitation Plan 0-3 Wear the sling all the time.
-Even at night in bed.
-Except for exercises and personal hygiene.
-Start initial exercises.
+Weeks since injury Rehabilitation Plan 0-2 Wear the sling for comfort.
+No heavy lifting, heavy activities or sports.
 3-12 Try not to use the sling.
 Return to normal light activities using the arm and shoulder.
 Increase movement using the Stage 2 exercises below.
 You should be able to largely carry out day to day activities.
-More arduous tasks may cause discomfort.
+Heavier tasks may cause discomfort.
 Start to lift your arm over-head if possible.